niek-sidn/stiab/README.md

 ## Goal:
 Deploy a chain of nameservers creating a signed TLD DNS zone that can be DNSSEC validated with dig, delv, drill and dnsviz via a recursor.
 Based on Ubuntu, Docker (build/compose), NSD, Knot, Unbound, DNSviz, etc.
+We are taking the perspective of a DNS registry (keeper of a DNS top level domain, in other words: a ccTLD or gTLD (or sTLD/tTLD))
+This means that the levels above and below (DNS root and DNS lower levels) are simplified.

 After you have cloned this repo, you should be able to just run `docker compose up -d --build` and get a working dnssec signing setup.
 Provided your host has Git and Docker (see below for guidance).
 (TL;DR `apt-get install -y git-core docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`)

 Once up and running you can start altering configs, zonefiles and even swap out or add whole components.
-That should hopefully satisfy your testing and designing needs.
+This could hopefully satisfy your testing and designing needs.

 ## Config files
 A complete set of working config files is included in this repository.
 For now these files are handcrafted.